Meet Your Guide

 I brought this offering into the world because it was what I was looking for six years ago.
 I needed a compassionate place to land as I navigated sobriety without AA, grieved profound loss, and was dealing with dysfunctional family dynamics that I did not want to carry forward to my children.

 I got sober in 2019 after an unrequited love affair with alcohol and received my recovery coach training from the Connecticut Community for Addictions and Recovery in the fall of 2021.
-I also hold a BA from Dalhousie University and M.Ed in Adult Education from Mount Saint Vincent University.
+I hold a BA from Dalhousie University, an M.Ed in Adult Education from Mount Saint Vincent University, and received my RYT 200 from GoYoga in Orangeville, Ontario.